qfall/math/README.md

 ```bash
 cargo doc               # suffix with --open to directly open the documentation
 ```
 once the project is cloned.
-Following, find a small overview which general types [qFALL-math](https://github.com/qfall/math).
+Following, find a small overview containing the general types of our library [qFALL-math](https://github.com/qfall/math).

 ```bash
 .math